 I have represented clients across a variety of industries including fintech (cryptocurrency), energy, retail, health care, telecommunications and manufacturing.
 I also represent clients in bankruptcy litigation, both as plaintiffs and defendants, across a wide variety of matters including avoidance and fraudulent transfer actions.

-My practice also includes representing purchasers seeking to acquired distressed assets out of bankruptcy cases.
+My practice also includes representing purchasers seeking to acquire distressed assets out of bankruptcy cases.

 I have represented a diverse variety of debtors in various aspects of corporate restructurings.
 Most recently, I have represented smarTours, LLC, Boston Restaurant Associates; GT Advanced Technologies, Inc.; Furniture Brands International, Inc.; and FairPoint Communications, Inc. as debtors in possession in their Chapter 11 cases.